macnick/bookaduc-client/README.md

 # BookADuc App

 This is the final Microverse's capstone project!!
 The purpose of the project is to create a Full-Stack app that works with a backend in Rails and a Frontend in React.
 This repo contains the frontend project.
 It's a React app that works as an interface to handle connections to the backend API.
-The main features you will find here are: Single Page App for MotoGP fans.
-Fast, dynamic and responsive build with React & Redux.
-Data from the [thesportsdb API](https://www.thesportsdb.com/).
+The user can

+1. Create and authenticate users
+2. Get a list of available bikes to ride
+3. Book an appointment for a ride
+4. See the list of the user's appointments
+5. Navigate using the sidebar

 ## Table of Contents